 2. Beautiful vistas and warm weather

-3. Visit the villages and meet the children
+3. Visit the villages and meet the local people and their children

-4. Buy handmade reed baskets, and locally made items
+4. Buy handmade artwork, and locally made crafts

 6. The jungle has animals and flora not found anywhere else

 8. It can be affordable.
 Exchange rates on average, favor 1 USD to 4,644 Columbian pesos,

 There are mosquitos – lots of mosquitos!

 Follow the protection guidelines.

 2. It is quite isolated; you must be comfortable